mas-bandwidth/serialize/BUILDING.md

     premake5 vs2019

-Open the generated reliable.sln file.
+Open the generated serialize.sln file.

 Now you can build the library and run individual test programs as you would for any other Visual Studio solution.